BLKSerene/Wordless/doc/doc.md

     The percentage of the number of characters in each file out of the total number of characters in all files.

 - **3.1.3 Lexical Density/Diversity**<br>
   Statistics of lexical density/diversity which reflect the the extend to which the vocabulary used in each file varies.
-See section [12.4.2 Indicators of Lexical Density/Diversity](#doc-12-4-2) for more details.
+See [Section 12.4.2](#doc-12-4-2) for more details.

 - **3.1.4 Lengths**<br>
   - **3.1.4.1 Paragraph Length in Sentences / Sentence Segments / Tokens (Mean)**<br>